crangelsmith/For_DigitalAssess/README.md

 # For Digital Assess

-Code example of one class that querys a database (query.py) Code example of functions to process data from a Kaggle competition (convert.py)
+Code example of one class that querys a database (query.py)

+Example of functions that process data from a Kaggle competition (convert.py)